f-rosato/battlematica/README.md

 - neural networks
 - reinforcement learning
 - opponent modeling
-- hijack an AI and read joypad inputs
 - ...whatever you fancy to experiment with!

 Battlematica lives, as I hope, at the intersection between fun and serious research in multiagent systems, AI and the likes.
 If you plan to use it the latter way, let me know!